 - What are the qualifications for FHU's dual enrollment program?
 (2 options) - 1.
 A student must have a cumulative high school GPA of 3.000 or above with an ACT composite score of 21. - 2.
 A student must have a cumulative high school GPA of 3.500 or higher without an ACT score. - Where do I apply?
 What forms do I need? - 1.
 Go to fhu.edu/dualenrollment and fill out the online application. - 2.
 Send your transcripts and ACT scores to FHU.
 These can be requested from your school counselor or umbrella school. - 3.
 Once FHU receives your application and transcripts, you will be notified, and the registration process can begin. - What do classes cost? - 1.
-All courses cost \$315 regardless of the number of credit hours. - 2.
-A tuition payment plan can be arranged through financial aid. - 3.
-Tuition must be paid in full before a student can register for a subsequent semester. - Where do I purchase course materials? - 1.
-Books and other course materials can be purchased from our bookstore or online at fhubookstore.com - 2.
-Resources should be made available after August 1 for the fall semester and January 1 for the spring semester. - How do I pay my bill? - 1.
+All courses cost \$538.65 regardless of the number of credit hours. - 2.
+These courses may cost nothing if a student qualifies for the TN Dual Enrollment Grant and the FHU Dual Enrollment Scholarship. - What is the TN Dual Enrollment Grant? - 1.
+Any high school student who is a resident of Tennessee may apply. - 2.
+This grant completely covers the cost of the first 5 DE courses.
+Then it pays \$100 per credit hour for courses 6-10. - 3.
+If a student qualifies for the TN DE Grant, he/she is eligible for the FHU Dual Enrollment Scholarship which covers the remainder of tuition costs for courses 6-10. - 4.
+The TN DE Grant and the FHU DE Scholarship do not cover textbooks. - Where do I purchase course materials? - 1.
+Books and other course materials can be purchased from our bookstore or online at the FHU Bookstore - 2.
+Resources should be made available the first week of August for the fall semester and the first week of January for the spring semester. - How do I pay my bill? - 1.
 Mail: 158 E Main Street, Henderson, TN 38340 - 2.
 Online: FHU Paying Your Account.